Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Database/Common properties/README.md

 ## `AdWinCount`

-The `AdWinCount` method is used to calculate the number of times a certain `Ad` has been used to generate a [winning bid](../Win) on a given database resource entity. `AdWinCount` is available for all database resources.
-The method takes an `AdId` as argument, and is useful when setting up [bid rules](../../Mopedo.Bidding/Campaign#bidrule), so that the same ad is only showed a definite number of times for a certain user, for example.
+The `AdWinCount` method is used to calculate the number of times a certain [`Ad`](../../Mopedo.Bidding/Ad) has been used to generate a [winning bid](../Win) on a given database resource entity. `AdWinCount` is available for all database resources.
+The method takes an ad ID as argument, and is useful when setting up [bid rules](../../Mopedo.Bidding/Campaign#bidrule), so that the same ad is only showed a definite number of times for a certain user, for example.
 It can only be used when defining bid rule [conditions](../../Mopedo.Bidding/Campaign#condition).
 To print equivalent data using the REST API, use the [WinReport](../../Mopedo.Reporting/WinReport) resource instead.

 ### Example